alphagov/notifications-net-client/CONTRIBUTING.md

 ```

 ## Deploying the client to Bintray
-Go to the latest build on https://jenkins.notify.tools/job/run-app-veyor-build/, re-run this build with the `PUBLISH_TO_BINTRAY` checked.
+If you are a member of the Notify team go to the latest build on https://jenkins.notify.tools/job/run-app-veyor-build/, re-run this build with the `PUBLISH_TO_BINTRAY` checked.